juggah/network-costs/blogpost.md

 ## On-Premises VM to an Azure VM that is in the backend pool of a load balancer in another region

+A VM on premises accesses a service through  an ExpressRoute that  is behind a load balancer.

 # ![scenario3](scenario3-network-costs.drawio.png)

-A VM on premises accesses a service through  an exppress route that  is behind a load balancer.

 (1) Traffic entering Azure through the express Route is not billed.

-Note: It is likely though that the ISP provising the link for the Express Route will charge traffic fees.
+Note: It is likely though that the ISP provising the link for the ExpressRoute will charge traffic fees.

 (2)
 The traffic is then routed through the regional vHub where it gets processed which incurs costs.

-(3) The traffic is routed to the vWan Hub in the destination refion through the microsoft backbone which is billed accordingly.
+(3) The traffic is routed to the vWan Hub in the destination region through the microsoft backbone which is billed accordingly.

 (4)